mathworks/jupyter-matlab-proxy/README.md

 <p align="center"><img width="600" src="https://github.com/mathworks/jupyter-matlab-proxy/raw/main/img/jupyterlab-notebook.png"></p>

+### Notes

-- When you execute MATLAB code in a notebook for the first time, enter your MATLAB license information in the dialog box that appears.
-See [Licensing](https://github.com/mathworks/matlab-proxy/blob/main/MATLAB-Licensing-Info.md) for details.
+- **Licensing:** When you execute MATLAB code in a notebook for the first time, enter your MATLAB license information in the dialog box that appears.
+For details, see [Licensing](https://github.com/mathworks/matlab-proxy/blob/main/MATLAB-Licensing-Info.md).
 The MATLAB session can take a few minutes to start.
-- Multiple notebooks running on a Jupyter server share the underlying MATLAB process, so executing code in one notebook affects the workspace in others.
+- **Multiple notebooks:** Multiple notebooks running on a Jupyter server share the underlying MATLAB process, so executing code in one notebook affects the workspace in others.
 If you work in several notebooks simultaneously, be aware that they share a workspace.
-- With MATLAB R2022b and later, you can define a local function at the end of the cell where you want to call it:
+- **Local functions:** with MATLAB R2022b and later, you can define a local function at the end of the cell where you want to call it:
     <p><img width="350" src="https://github.com/mathworks/jupyter-matlab-proxy/raw/main/img/local_functions.png"></p>

+- **Magic Commands:** You can use predefined magic commands in a Jupyter notebook with the MATLAB kernel, and you can also implement your own.
+To see a list of predefined magic commands, run `%%lsmagic`.
+For details about using magic commands, see [Magic Commands for MATLAB Kernel](https://github.com/mathworks/jupyter-matlab-proxy/blob/main/src/jupyter_matlab_kernel/magics/README.md).

-For technical details about how the MATLAB kernel works, see [MATLAB Kernel for Jupyter](https://github.com/mathworks/jupyter-matlab-proxy/blob/main/src/jupyter_matlab_kernel/README.md).
+- **Kernel:** For technical details about the MATLAB kernel, see [MATLAB Kernel for Jupyter](https://github.com/mathworks/jupyter-matlab-proxy/blob/main/src/jupyter_matlab_kernel/README.md).

 ## Open MATLAB in a Browser